axelarnetwork/axelar-contract-deployments/evm/README.md

 ## Axelar Amplifier Gateway

 Deploy the Axelar Amplifier Gateway contract.
+This is the required gateway contract for EVM chains connecting via Axelar's Amplifier protocol.

 `node evm/deploy-amplifier-gateway.js -e testnet -n ethereum`

 For debugging, you can deploy a gateway with the wallet set as the signer using `--keyID`.
 An owner can be set via `--owner` as well.
-Iit'll default to the deployer and can be transferred to governance later.
+It'll default to the deployer and can be transferred to governance later.

 ## Gateway Upgrade